honors + affiliations

 Washington, DC 20004-2541

 Fred F. Fielding is a partner in Morgan Lewis’s Litigation Practice.
 Mr. Fielding is an internationally known litigator, mediator, counselor, and strategic adviser who focuses his practice on corporate services, government affairs, complex crisis management issues, internal investigations, and white collar litigation, and provides general counseling to corporate and individual clients on a broad array of legal and policy issues.
-A litigator by training and experience, he has also served as an arbitrator in international and domestic disputes.
+A litigator by training and experience, he has also served as an arbitrator in major international and domestic disputes.

 Mr. Fielding has spent his distinguished legal career in both the public and private sectors.
 Prior to joining Morgan Lewis, he served as White House Counsel to President George W. Bush from February 2007 to January 2009.
 Mr. Fielding also served as White House Counsel to President Ronald Reagan from 1981 to 1986, and served in the Nixon White House as Deputy Counsel from 1972 to 1974 and as Associate Counsel from 1970 to 1972.